-The Board of Trustees has affirmatively determined that four of its six members (Elliot J. Sussman, M.D., James E. Dalton, Jr., Miles L. Berger and Robert F. McCadden) are "independent" under the applicable SEC rules and regulations and the NYSE listing standards.
+The Board of Trustees has affirmatively determined that four of its six current members (James E. Dalton, Jr., Gayle L. Capozzalo, Michael Allan Domb, and Robert F. McCadden) are "independent" under the applicable SEC rules and regulations and the NYSE listing standards.
+The Board of Trustees previously determined that each of Miles L. Berger and Elliot J. Sussman, M.D., who retired from the Board of Trustees on June 8, 2017 and March 21, 2018, respectively, was independent under such standards during their term of service in 2017.
 In determining independence, the Board of Trustees affirmatively determines each year whether Trustees have any material relationship with us.
 When assessing the materiality of a Trustee's relationship with us, the Board of Trustees considers all relevant facts and circumstances, not merely from the Trustee's standpoint, but also from the standpoint of the persons or organizations with which the Trustee has an affiliation.
 Material relationships can include commercial, banking, industrial, consulting, legal, accounting, charitable and familial relationships.
 The Board of Trustees has concluded that no material relationship exists between us and any of our Independent Trustees other than each such person's position as one of our Trustees.